HensalDeon/dashboard_sample/README.md

 ## License

-This project is licensed under the [Your License Name] License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the Hensal DEon License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Contact